 Does Custody Affect Child Support?

-The amount of parenting time each parent has with the child and his/her income are some of the factors the court looks at when determining child support.
+The amount of parenting time each parent has with the child and his/her income are some of the factors the court looks at when determining child support in Roseville and California.
 It is possible for someone to have more parenting time and still pay child support to the other parent, since child support is designed to allow the child to live in the same life style in both houses.

 However, there are many more elements that go into the child support decision, so it is important to discuss your situation in full with your child custody attorney before jumping to any conclusions.

 Common factors that may affect your child support calculation in California include:

 - Number of children needing child support

 Can I Modify Existing Custody Orders and Child Support Orders?

 Once the court has handed down orders pertaining to child custody/support, it may eventually become necessary to change those orders to better reflect your current situation.

 Child custody modifications in Roseville and Placer County are usually made following a dramatic change in one parent’s income or circumstance.
 A California court will consider the applicant’s financial stability and the best interest of the child when considering changes in child custody arrangements.
 Typically, a dramatic shift in the applicant’s life must have had occurred for a judge to modify an existing child custody agreement.

 Reasons to Modify a Child Custody Arrangement